History of rail transport in Canada: First railway boom

 The first Canadian railway, the Champlain and St. Lawrence Railroad, was opened in 1836 outside of Montreal, a seasonal portage railway to connect river traffic.
-It was followed by the Albion Railway in Stellarton, Nova Scotia in 1840, a collier railway connecting coal mines to a seaport.
+It was followed by the Albion Railway in Stellarton, Nova Scotia, in 1840, a collier railway connecting coal mines to a seaport.

 Heavy expansion of the rail system did not get under way until the Railway Guarantee Act of 1849 that guaranteed bond returns on all railways over 75 miles.
 This led to rapid expansion of railway in the Canadas, sometimes excessive growth as uneconomic lines were built since the government guaranteed profits.

 However, this proved disastrous for government finances, and the Canadas were all but bankrupted by the subsidies.
 The largest rail project of this period was also a disaster.
 The Grand Trunk Railway linking Montreal to Sarnia was finished in 1860, but was vastly mired in debt.
 In exchange for bailing out the company the government escaped its guarantee on the railway bonds.

 Transcontinental expansion

-Ceremonial driving of the Canadian Pacific Railway's last spike at Craigellachie, British Columbia in 1885.
+Ceremonial driving of the Canadian Pacific Railway's last spike at Craigellachie, British Columbia, in 1885.

 Canadian Confederation was in part brought about by the railways.
 The local governments had all but emptied their treasuries building railways, and a new and more stable method of financing them was required.
 It was also believed that union would allow for the needed construction of railroads linking British North America.
 The Maritimes joined largely because of promises to build the Intercolonial Railway, and British Columbia only because of a promise to build a transcontinental railroad.

 The government had learnt its lesson and these railways were not funded by guarantees.
 Rather, the construction of the Intercolonial was fully controlled by the government under the direction of Sandford Fleming.

 The railway to the Pacific, the Canadian Pacific Railway (CPR), was financed by private funds and through massive land grants in the Canadian prairies, much of it of little value until the railway arrived, $25 million in cash and a guaranteed monopoly.
-The railway began regular service between Calgary, Alberta and Winnipeg, Manitoba in December 1983.
+The railway began regular service between Calgary, Alberta District, and Winnipeg, Manitoba, in December 1883.
 The railway, then the longest in the world, was completed in 1885 to great fanfare.

 The booming Canadian economy after 1900 led to plans to build two new transcontinental railways.
 The Canadian Northern, a successful system covering the northern part of the prairies, and the Grand Trunk (through its Grand Trunk Pacific subsidiary) both launched ambitious plans to expand.
 The government at first encouraged the two to come to some arrangement and only have one new line, but in the end no agreement was made and the government supported the expansion of both lines.
 The federal government itself built the National Transcontinental Railway, a line from Moncton to Winnipeg, passing through the vast and uninhabited hinterland of the Canadian Shield.